HemsIncognito/Digital-Library-Management-API/README.md

 ### /users
-POST: Craete a new user "\n"
+POST: Craete a new user
 GET: All the list of users